 Squadron no. 6, operating in Palistine, continued flying the Gloster Gauntlet through April of 1940.

-Four Gauntlet fighter aircraft, assigned to East Africa, intercepted Italian raiding aircraft from September through November of 1940.
+Four Gloster Gauntlet fighter aircraft, assigned to East Africa, intercepted Italian raiding aircraft from September through November of 1940.
 One Gauntlet is credited with the downing of an Italian bomber.

 A total of 246 Gloster Gauntlet aircraft of all types were produced, seventeen of which were manufactured in Denmark.

-Retired Gauntlet aircraft were used by Australia, Finland, Rhodesia, and South Africa.
+Gloster Gauntlet aircraft were used by Australia, Finland, Rhodesia, and South Africa.